 HOME | COURSE WORK | TRANSFER & ADVISING | CAREERS & RESOURCES | PEOPLE | SCHOLARSHIPS | CLUBS | NEWS & EVENTS

 Why should you join one of Kirkwood’s student-interest clubs?
 Students actively involved and engaged with clubs and activities on campus actually perform better academically.
 Plus, involvement in clubs related to your interest area helps round out your education and gives you meaningful experiences for your resume.
-Below are clubs specifically related to students interested in English.
+Below are clubs specifically related to students interested in Communication, English, and Media.

 CEDAR VALLEY DIVIDE